knetworx/fla2img/README.md

 ## Notes and features

+* This will generate two folders: \<src\>_images_by_name and \<src\>_images by linkage
+	* The first folder will contain each image in the source fla by name
+	* The second folder will contain each image in the source fla by linkage, if it exists, or by name otherwise
 * It's recommended to close your current documents before executing this script.
 * Fully tested with a bunch of files at once.
 It performs well.
 * Don't worry about internal collisions between library items.
 This script is able to take care of it.